Chen2357/GRE-Essay/070-National curriculum.md

 In the final analysis, homogenization of elementary and secondary education would amount to a double-edged sword.
 While it would serve as an insurance policy against a future populated with illiterates and ignoramuses, at the same time, it might serve to obliterate cultural diversity and tradition.
-The optimal federal approach, in my view, is a balanced one that imposes a basic curriculum yet leaves the rest up to each state—or better yet, to each community.
+The optimal federal approach, in my view, is a balanced one that imposes a basic curriculum yet leaves the rest up to each state--or better yet, to each community.